Otros Ejercicios

 Well, I hit him hard right between the eyes,

-And he down but to my surprise,
+And he went down but to my surprise,

 Came up with a knife an' cut off a piece o' my ear.